carlosparra1998/deep_observer/README.md

 # Deep Observer

-Library that allows a simple and efficient management of the application reactivity.
+Library that allows a simple and efficient management of the application reactivity in Flutter.

 Using `Deep Observable` you will be able to: